Dragonixj/C-projects/Calcs_Checks/README.md

 ---

+### multable.c

+- This is a code that makes use of C file I/O manipulation
+- It prompts the user for the multiplication number set you want
+- It then asks for the range of the table -> infinite
+- It then craft a table in a file "table.txt"
+- The last part of the code outputs the content of the table onto the terminal.

+---

 **If you find any issues with the code or have any suggestions for improvement, feel free to submit a pull request or open an issue on the GitHub repository.**